fbpx

 What Is Abuse of Power of Attorney After Death?

 A POA expires automatically upon the death of the principal.
 As the agent, you must immediately stop acting on behalf of the principal upon their demise.
-Continuing to act as agent may be considered abuse of power of attorney, which can happen before or after death and is a potential crime in either case.
+Continuing to act as agent may be considered abuse of POA, which can happen before or after death and is a potential crime in either case.

 An agent can misuse their authority, for example, to unlawfully move assets from the principal’s name to their own.
 Such a situation is known as inheritance hijacking.